fardog/secureoperator/README.md

 ## Installation

-A binary build is not yet available.
-For now, install using `go get`:
+You may retrieve binaries from [the releases page][releases], or install using `go get`:

 ```
 go get -u github.com/fardog/secureoperator/cmd/secure-operator
 ```

-Then, run:
+Then either run the binary you downloaded, or the built package:

 ```
 secure-operator